What's Tested on the MCAT: Math

 What’s Tested on the MCAT: Math

 The MCAT requires you to solve math problems based on knowledge of chemistry, physics, and statistical reasoning, among other things.
-One of the challenges of the MCAT is that you won’t be allowed to use a calculator of any kind on Test Day.
 Although the current MCAT has very few heavy calculations, there are many questions that require you to demonstrate your ability to manipulate some math.
+This guide covers the essential math concepts, tips, and strategies you need for success.
+Learn how to approach MCAT math problems with confidence so you can maximize your MCAT score.

 To be prepared for the MCAT, you should be adept at doing the following types of math without the use of a calculator.